DerLando/FEMMeshPy/README.md

 Already had a lot of fun debugging some wierd quircks surrounding index-based mapping of 3 collections.
 Should definitely research and implement *logging* in python, to help ease the pain.

+### FEM

+Still a bit of a black-box to me.
+As I understood, I need to be able to transform from *face-space* to *global-space* and back, and also be able to transform vertices with a 7x7 Rotation Matrix representing the *6 degrees of freedom*.
+I need to do some research on this...